Amazon women aren't just for comic books.

-For every woman who hesitates before slipping on 5-inch heels: "What if I'm taller than most men?" take heed that in some circles you wouldn't be big enough.
-For some guys—who are many times diminutive in stature themselves—if a lady is under six-feet and weighs less than 220 pounds, he's completely uninterested.
+For every woman who hesitates before slipping on five inch heels and asks themselves, "What if I'm taller than most men?" in some circles you wouldn't be big enough.
+For some guys, who are many times short in stature, if a lady is under six-feet and weighs less than 220 pounds, he's completely uninterested.
+Refreshing, right?

 So does she have any words of wisdom for budding fetish women?
 How does one, who maybe isn't of Amazon woman proportions, cultivate such a following?